We have five factories and 19 years of experience in plant extracts

 Excessive Intake:

 While bioflavonoids are generally safe when consumed in normal dietary amounts, excessive intake can lead to side effects.
-High doses of certain bioflavonoids, such as Quercetin, can cause kidney damage.
+High doses of certain bioflavonoids, such as quercetin, can cause kidney damage.
 It's important to follow the recommended dosage guidelines and avoid taking more than the suggested amount.

-In conclusion, while Citrus bioflavonoids offer numerous health benefits, it's important to be aware of potential precautions and side effects.
+In conclusion, while citrus bioflavonoids offer numerous health benefits, it's important to be aware of potential precautions and side effects.
 Always consult with your healthcare provider before starting a new supplement regimen, especially if you have any pre-existing health conditions or are taking medications.
 By doing so, you can enjoy the benefits of these powerful compounds while minimizing potential risks.

 12. **Conclusion and Final Thoughts**